The Specifics of Lot Grading

 After your topsoil has been put down, request a final grade certificate from an Alberta Land Surveyor or Registered Architect and have a copy sent to the Town.
 As well, a final grade inspection fee must be paid before the final grade inspection will be done; cash, cheque or debit payments are accepted at the main reception counter at the Town Office.
 The lot grading inspection fee for single detached and semi-detached housing is $154.50 + GST.
 For more information on Town of Beaumont Fees and Charges please see Bylaw 876-16, Fees and Charges Bylaw.

-Once rough grade is approved, your sod or seed can be applied.
+Once rough grade is approved, top soil can be applied.
+The Town recommends sod or seed is not applied until final grade has been approved.
 Once the final grade certificate and payment has been received, your property will automatically be added to the inspection list.
 The inspection should be complete within 5 business days, weather and inspection volume permitting.

 Approval Process Guidelines